Pet Bereavement – Coping With The Death Of Your Labrador

 Supporting your children through pet bereavement

 If there is one thing guaranteed to add another dimension to any of life’s trying situations, it’s your kids.
 Depending on your child’s age, they will probably react in very different ways.
 Older children may feel very similarly to you, grieving over the loss of their pet.
 They may even be able to provide mutual support as you get through this tough time.
-But younger children can have very mixed reactions, and sometimes these can be quite upsetting for a parent to deal with as well.
+My daughter is such a rock with these situations that I have to remember not to go too far and burden her at all.

 If your child is very upset, then you know best how to comfort them.
 Lots of extra hugs and fun distracting activities can make a huge difference.
 However, little children can sometimes however have what appears at first to be a worrying reaction.
 They may just be curious, asking to see what your beloved dog looks like now they have passed away!
 I have known an otherwise entirely normal child happily ask if he could dig up a pet a few months later to see the bones!